Kraftsmith/Uncertainty-Explorer/Context/Uncertainty Explorer.md

 * Each question needs to go with
   1. a slider from 1 to 10\.
 User can drag the slider to set the value
-  2. Slider value, what user selected.
+  2. Slider value is  what user selected.
   3. Initial slider value 0\.

-* Team uncertainty and complexity: \[calculated value\] at the end of the section.
+* Team uncertainty and complexity: calculated value at the end of the section.

   1. Forumular: average of all answers in the section.Assessment Results